tiepdotme/team3128.github.io/members/faq.md

 **Is it mandatory that I stay for the entire meeting?**

 Students can come and leave as they like from each meeting.
-They should make sure to sign in and out with our Workshop Supervisor so that their hours are properly logged.
+They should make sure to sign in and out with our Timekeeping Tool so that their hours are properly logged.
 However, most of the time announcements, project logistics, etc, will all happen at the beginning of the meeting.
 So, if you get their late make sure to talk to a mentor or student to find out what is happening.

-If you need to leave early, make sure the people you are working with are aware of your departure time.
+If you need to leave early, you are required to clean up your work area prior to leaving.
+This is especially true of the Construction and Mechanical Divisions, who make the most use of our Power and Machine Tools (if anyone fails to do this, workshop privileges may be revoked).
+Make sure the people you are working with are aware of your departure time.
 That way all of you can work together to figure out when clean up needs to happen, future plans, etc.

 **I have a fall sport.
 Can I be involved?**